carsva/guns-of-dayz-privacy-policy/privacy-policy.md

 5. User Control

-Users can control data collection and targeted advertising preferences through the App settings.
+Users can control data collection and targeted advertising preferences by emailing your request to Green Pixels: carl.svahnstrom@gmail.com.

 6. Security